 Human Growth Hormone production is increased by endurance exercise.
 HGH has been linked to a variety of health benefits, including anti-aging.
 All forms of exercise increase HGH, but muscular endurance training is particularly beneficial.

-That’s why you see so many veterans in their 60s running marathons and gaining incredible times.
+That’s why many veterans in their 60s are running marathons and gaining incredible times.
 They often appear and behave as if they are decades younger.

 8. Loneliness Cure

-Endurance sports, for a small period of time, bring together retirees who share similar interests.
+Muscular endurance sports bring together retirees with similar interests for a short period.
 They inspire one another to learn from one another and form new friendships.
 Veterans who participate in endurance sports regularly are more social than those who do not exercise.
-Pushing themselves past physical limits makes them much more outgoing and friendly, and they form strong bonds as a resul
+Pushing themselves past physical limits makes them much more outgoing and friendly, and they form strong bonds.

 9. Enhanced Immune System